helins/dsim.cljc/README.md

 ### When using Transit <a name="transit">

 The [dvlopt/fdat](https://github.com/dvlopt/fdat.cljc) library currently supports [Nippy](https://github.com/ptaoussanis/nippy) as well as Transit.
-However, Transit does not directly supports queues and does not distinguish between sorted maps and unsorted ones.
+However, Transit does not directly support queues and does not distinguish between sorted maps and unsorted ones.

 Transit remains pretty much the only available option when exchanging such data between Clojure and Clojurescript.
 The following package provides what is needed